Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/dataflow_design.md

    1. In the the Directive Field, select **DATAFLOW**.
    2. In the Destination field, select **Directive File**.
    3. Click **OK** to close the form, and apply the directive.
-4. Select **Solution > Run C Synthesis > All Solutions** to rerun synthesis.
+4. From the main menu select **Solution > Run C Synthesis > All Solutions** to rerun synthesis.
 This runs synthesis for all solutions, letting you compare the results.

    ![All Solutions](./images/synthesis-all_solutions.png)

    After synthesis completes, the Synthesis Summary report is displayed for the active solution; in this case, the DATAFLOW solution.
 A Vitis HLS Report Comparison is also displayed for the synthesis results of all solutions that were synthesized as shown in the following figure.

     ![Synthesis Report](./images/synthesis-compare_results.png)